RinaldoBenaccetta/isidom/readme.md

 ### $byClassLive

-Selects elements based on getElementsByClassName([https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementsByClassName][66]) wich returns an HTMLCollection of elements containing specified class.
+Selects elements based on getElementsByClassName([https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementsByClassName][66]) which returns an HTMLCollection of elements containing specified class.

 An HTMLCollection is live : change in the DOM is reflected in the HTMLCollection.